khalid-hussain/shaheen/chap21.md

 can continue the war in these circumstances then I will welcome your decision but if you have become disheartened then I will say that we should consider these terms of the treaty more than satisfactory.
-In a personal capacity, I would like to second Moosa's views but in the capacity of Prime Minister, I will await your decision.
+In a personal capacity, I would like to second Musa's views but in the capacity of Prime Minister, I will await your decision.
 All those chiefs and scholars gathered here at this moment have the right of representing the army and the people.
 All I know is that if you decide to continue the war then despite the discouraging circumstances all